kngevrything/MMM-homecal/README.md

 - Use a proxy server or forked calendar module with custom headers, or
 - Use a purpose-built fetcher module for feeds that require custom headers

-Here is a sample of the change for changing the header in the calendar fetcher
+Here is a sample of the change for changing the header in the calendar fetcher:
 ```javascript
 const fetchCalendar = () => {
   clearTimeout(reloadTimer);